How to Clean Enameled Cast Iron Cookware

 No, no, no!
 Please stay away from all of these “tips”.
 All they will do is destroy the enameled surface.

 I think my enameled Dutch oven is beyond repair.
 The base is black!
-I forgot to turn off the heat after serving up a stew and left it for a couple of hours!
+I forgot to turn off the heat after serving up a stew and left it on for a couple of hours!
 What do I do?

 What sort of cooking utensils should I use on my enameled cookware so I don’t ruin them?